 Hiroshima is the capital city of Hiroshima Prefecture and the largest city in western Honshu, the main island of Japan.
 Most people know Hiroshima because of its dark past.
 But Hiroshima is more than that.
 The city is lively, has fantastic local cuisine and friendly people.
 It is a wonderful city to visit while you are in Japan.

-However, I will admit that the mood felt a bit sombre as I toured around the Peace Memorial Park.
+However, I will admit that the mood felt a bit sombre touring around the Peace Memorial Park.
 It is a little sad to see buildings that are half-destroyed and seeing photos of Hiroshima after the Second World War.

 But I was also reminded of how great Japanese people are.
 No matter where I travelled to in Japan, I am always in contact with someone friendly, gentle and open.
 The hospitality in Japan is one of the best in the world.
 Even though there was a dark past, but yet they bounced back, rebuilt their city and their country.
 And they do it with such grace and courage.